Hayfever & Allergies

 - Frequent ear infections in children

-Allergic rhinitis is very common in children and often accompanies other allergic conditions such as eczema or asthma, or when a parent also has allergic rhinitis.
+Allergic rhinitis is very common in children and often accompanies other allergic conditions such as eczema, or when a parent also has allergic rhinitis.

 Children with seasonal hayfever or all-year (perennial) allergies have similar triggers (such as pollen and dust) and similar symptoms to adults, which include: